waterbycounty

 What's happening with rivers in Warren County right now?

-Warren County's primary USGS streamgage on the Delaware River is currently reading 10,600 cubic feet per second — 83% of the long-term mean of 12,741.67 cfs.
+Warren County's primary USGS streamgage on the Delaware River has a pipeline snapshot of 10,600 cubic feet per second — 83% of the long-term mean of 12,741.67 cfs.
 Flow is within typical range for this gauge.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Warren County water compare to the New Jersey average?